opencog/atomspace-dht/README.md

   of datasets, then how do we avoid accumulating large amounts of cruft, and sweep away expired/obsolete/forgotten datasets?
 Long lifetimes for Atoms threaten this.
-I guess that, in the end, for each dataset, there always needs to be a seeder, e.g. working off of Postres?
+I guess that, in the end, for each dataset, there always needs to be a seeder, e.g. working off of Postgres?
 As otherwise, we want to keep Atom lifetimes small-ish, so that junk on the net eventually expires.